usegalaxy-eu/website/_posts/2021-05-29-paper-tryptophan-metabolism.md

 - paper
 ---

-Mirco Friedrich, Roman Sankowski, Lukas Bunse and colleagues from the University of Freiburg und the German Cancer Research Center (DKFZ), have published a new mauscript about the influence of Tryptophan metabolism on IDH-mutant gliomas.
+Mirco Friedrich, Roman Sankowski, Lukas Bunse and colleagues from the University of Freiburg and the German Cancer Research Center (DKFZ), have published a new manuscript about the influence of Tryptophan metabolism on IDH-mutant gliomas.
 Congratulations and thanks for using Galaxy!

 _Abstract_